 It’s affordable, too.
 You don’t need as much gear.
 You can start with appropriate rock shoes, a crash pad, chalk, brush, finger tape, and a guidebook if needed.

 Accessibility is an advantage.
 Many bouldering areas are accessible by car or require only a small walk to get to.
-It can be a social experience, too which is why my buddy over at Atlanta Locks goes so often to get out of the house with friends..
+It can be a social experience, too which is why my buddy who is the best junk removal in Woodstock goes so often to get out of the house with friends..
 A lot of rock climbing is solo or one at a time up the rock face, bouldering means you can have multiple people trying different ways up the rock face and can lead to fun competition!

 Most bouldering route take you only as high as you can jump off comfortably.
 Climbers can climb horizontally or across the boulders without being exposed to a long fall.